scsm-ua/kirtan-guide-en/songs/gauranga-bolite-hobe-pulaka-shorira.md

     rūpa-raghunātha-pade rahu mora āśa prārthanā karaye sadā narottama-dāsa

 My only aspiration is to attain the lotus feet of Śrī Rūpa and Śrī Raghunāth.
-Narottam Dās continually sub- mits this prayer.
+Narottam Dās continually submits this prayer.